zarf-dev/zarf/docs/5-zarf-tutorials/9-resource-adoption.md

 ## Prerequisites

 - Prior to this tutorial you'll want to have a working cluster.
-But unlike our other tutorials you **don't want Zarf initialzed**.
+But unlike our other tutorials you **don't want Zarf initialized**.

 - Zarf binary installed on your $PATH: ([Installing Zarf](../1-getting-started/index.md#installing-zarf))